 For some women, having a 1 in 14 chance of such side effects may be OK, but for others it may be too high.
 If women are deciding between using castor oil for induction and using medical methods of induction, then the potential risks and side effects of the medical induction methods (and any change in birth setting) need to be considered as well, but there are so many factors involved and different people will feel differently about them.
 That’s why it is so important that we create spaces where women can decide what is right for them.

 I do wish that people would stop describing methods of labour induction as ‘natural’, however.
-(I’ve ranted about this before, I know).
+(I’ve ranted about this before).
 I understand that castor oil is preferable to medical induction for many people, but the key thing to bear in mind is that it isn’t an alternative to induction.
 It is a form of induction, and the ‘natural’ alternative is to await spontaneous labour.

-If you’re interested in issues relating to induction, you might like to look at my online course, Post-term pregnancy: exploring evidence, inspiring confidence.
+If you’re a midwife or birth worker who is interested in issues relating to induction, and the evidence that relates to it, you might like to look at my online course, Post-term pregnancy: exploring evidence, inspiring confidence.